KSAH-42/RabbitOM/README.md

 * Handle large streams like 50 MBits/seconds
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some applications

-Get more power ?
-I don't like the terms power, but if you want to get more power, use the RTSPConnection class instead of the RTSPClient class, which are more generic.
-The RTSPConnection class will give you more features and a direct access to the protocol messaging layer.
-The only thing to known about the connection class is that the current implementation does not support SSL/TLS.
-But not yet.

 # How to receive raw rtp packets using the rtsp client ?